Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 1. Restart SQL Server.
 In the **Object Explorer**, right-click on the server node and select **Restart**.

 1. This lab uses the **AdventureWorks2012** database.
 Open an **Internet Explorer** browser and go to <http://msftdbprodsamples.codeplex.com/> to download  the **SQL Server 2012** sample databases.
-Once on the page click SQL Server 2012 DW and then download Adventure Works 2012 Data File.
-Download the file to F:\Data.
+Once on the page click _Download AdventureWorks Databases – 2008, 2008R2 and 2012_ and then download _AdventureWorks2012_Database.zip_ file.
+Download it to F:\Data.

-1. Right click the database file and open the properties.
-Click **unblock**.
+1. Extract the files from the zip one into F:\Data, then right click the database file and open the properties.
+Click **Unblock**.

 1. Add the **AdventureWorks2012** sample database to your SQL Server.
 To do this, open **SQL Server Management Studio**, connect to **(local)** using your Windows Account.
 Locate your SQL Server instance node and expand it.